Skip to main content

 const roomService = new RoomServiceClient(livekitHost, 'api-key', 'secret-key');

-List Participants
+List participants

-List all the participants in a room.
+You can list all the participants in a room using the ListParticipants API.

 res, err := roomClient.ListParticipants(context.Background(), &livekit.ListParticipantsRequest{